 It is the practice of the Archdiocese of Sydney that children receive their Holy Communion in Year 3 or above.
 Candidates must be Baptised and have received the Sacrament of First Reconciliation (Penance | Confession).

 Children aged 7 years & over from a variety of schools come together to learn and celebrate as a united Parish community.
 As we part of the Sydney Archdiocese, we follow their programs.
 Our successful sacramental program runs through:

-† Information Session and a Commitment Mass, compulsory attendance to both by parent & child.
+† Information Session and Commitment Mass, compulsory attendance by both parent and child.

 † Four weekly one hour group preparation sessions, compulsory for parent to accompany their child & be an actively involved.